 By opening the “Keywords Count” dropdown, you can identify the keywords that correlate with each landing page.

 Use the ascending/descending sorting in the Pages table to identify your weakest pages that need improvement.
 Sort out the list to pick the pages with the lowest Estimated traffic and Average position.
-Prioritize the pages that have a high Total volume but a low Average position.
+Prioritize the pages with a high Total volume but a low Average position.

-The filters above the table allow you to narrow down the list so you can group the pages by tags, search intent, volume, keyword, and cpc.
+The filters above the table allow you to narrow down the list to group the pages by tags, search intent, volume, keyword, and CPC.
 The New tab shows your pages that started ranking for the keywords in your campaign.
-The Lost tab makes it easy to monitor the pages that drop out of Google’s 100.
+The Lost tab makes monitoring the pages that drop out of Google’s 100 easy.

-For the next step, you need to have pairs of keywords and pages.
-You can export the pairs you have in the Pages report as a .csv file and then upload them to On Page SEO Checker in the text step.
+For the next step, you must have pairs of keywords and pages.
+You can export the pairs in the Pages report as a .csv file and then upload them to On Page SEO Checker in the next step.

-To learn more about the Position Tracking setup and reports, refer to this manual.
+Refer to this manual to learn more about the Position Tracking setup and reports.